 Computing Resources: We will use Java 6 for programming assignments.
-We strongly recommend that you use the Eclipse development environment.
+We recommend although will not require that you use the Eclipse development environment.
 The College of Arts & Sciences Instructional Computing Lab is the designated lab for this course; they have the above software installed, but the software should also be available in public campus labs.
 Links for downloading and installing Java and Eclipse can be found on our course web page.